Advanced HVAC Installation Techniques

 Precision Load Calculation for North Texas

-Now I do ACCA Manual J procedures on every single installation, room by room.
-It takes three hours that most contractors skip, but it’s the difference between a system that works and one that struggles.
-I remember calculating loads for a Frisco home where the homeowner insisted they needed a bigger system because their old one “couldn’t keep up.”
-The calculation revealed they actually needed a smaller, properly sized system with better ductwork.
-Two years later, their energy bills dropped 40% and every room stays comfortable.
+Now I run ACCA Manual J calculations on every job.
+Room by room.
+Takes about three hours, and most contractors won’t bother because three hours is three hours.
+But it’s the difference between a system that actually works and one that just sort of runs.
+I did the calculations for a home in Frisco where the owner was convinced they needed a bigger system because their old one “couldn’t keep up.”
+Turns out they needed a smaller unit with better ductwork.
+Smaller.
+Two years later, their energy bills were down 40% and every room in the house stayed comfortable.
+They couldn’t believe it.

-The climate data integration piece trips up contractors from other states all the time.
-Our 100°F design temperature for cooling isn’t just a number - it means your system will see sustained operation at maximum capacity for weeks straight.
-I’ve learned to factor in the intense Texas solar gain differently too, especially for homes with large south and west-facing windows.
-The heat load from direct sun can add an extra half-ton of cooling just from the window exposure.
+The climate data piece trips up guys from other states all the time.
+Our 100°F design temperature for cooling isn’t just a box to check.
+It means your system will run at max capacity for weeks at a time.
+Not hours.
+Weeks.
+And the solar gain factor is something I had to learn to account for differently, especially on homes with big south and west-facing glass.
+The heat load just from direct sun through those windows can add a half-ton of cooling requirement all by itself.

 Equipment Selection That Actually Works

-Matching equipment capacity to calculated loads sounds simple until you realize that a system designed for mild climates might not have the thermal mass to handle our sustained heat.
-I learned this the hard way on a job in McKinney where we installed a high-efficiency variable speed system that was constantly ramping up to maximum speed instead of modulating like it should.
-The issue wasn’t the equipment - it was sized correctly on paper but didn’t account for the thermal inertia needed for Texas summer conditions.
+Matching equipment to calculated loads sounds straightforward until you realize that a system designed for moderate climates might not have the thermal mass to handle sustained Texas heat.
+Learned this one the hard way in McKinney.
+We put in a high-efficiency variable speed system that was sized correctly on paper but kept ramping to max speed instead of modulating the way it should.
+The problem wasn’t the unit.
+It was that nobody accounted for the thermal inertia you need when it’s going to be 100+ degrees for six weeks without a real break.

 Ductwork Design Excellence